 The notation "I" may be issued only upon written completion of a "Contract for Incomplete" signed by the student and the instructor and placed on file in the Office of the Registrar or Campus Center.
 An Incomplete will not be issued to a student who has unexcused or excessive absences recorded for a course.
 An "I" indicates that the coursework was not completed in the time allotted in the semester/term through no fault of the student as determined by the instructor.
-Final assessment of the grade is postponed to no later than 60 days after the last day of the semester/term in which the "I" was received.
+Final assessment of the grade is postponed to no later than the last day of the semester/term immediately following the semester/term in which the "I" was received, unless an earlier deadline was established by the instructor.
 Failure on the part of the student to complete the work will result in a grade of "F".
-A student may submit a written request for one 30-day extension beyond the 60 days.
-After approval by the instructor, the request is filed in the Office of the Registrar or Campus Center.